 Strengths

 I have worked in some of the most rewarding, inspiring, and challenging environments where an over-abundance of EQ, IQ, teamwork, and shared values was the norm.
-I have also worked in some of the most chaotic and toxic environments alongside people with solipsistic agendas.
-My ability to succeed across the spectrum of these two opposing forces has been to employ contagious empathy, go against the grain as a respectful contrarian, be authentic, and build a strong foundation based on data.
+I have also worked in some of the most chaotic and toxic environments alongside people with competing agendas.
+As a result, my ability to succeed across the spectrum of these two opposing forces has been to employ contagious empathy, go against the grain as a respectful contrarian, be authentic, and build a strong foundation based on data.

 Empathy

 Working within an ecosystem of integrity and trust enables teams to respectfully challenge each other’s thinking.
 Agreeing out of politeness does a big disservice to any team.
-Diverse points of view have inherent value so ideas can be viewed from different angles to uncover new opportunities.
+Diverse points of view inherently deliver value, so they allow the team to view ideas from different angles and uncover new opportunities.
 Everyone must feel empowered to ask tough questions, act on intuition, and question what’s going on at any time.

-Personally, I want my ideas tested, vetted and challenged so that every possible perspective is uncovered.
+Personally, I want my team to test, vet, and challenge my ideas so that we uncover every possible perspective.
 Furthermore, I want my team to expect the same from me.
-As long as the argument is grounded in objective fact and delivered constructively, the contrarian can be the most important role in any team.
-So many of my “great” ideas weren’t so “great”, and other “great” ideas were made “greater” by help from the contrarian on the team.
+The contrarian plays the most important role in any team, provided they ground their argument in objective fact and deliver it constructively.
+I quickly realized many of my “great” ideas weren’t so “great,” and the contrarian on the team made other “great” ideas even “greater.”

 Authenticity Over Transparency